asharma567/anomaly-detection-exercise/jog.md

 1. Add a count column to our dataset that represents the length of each domain.
 This will help us in distinguishing fake from real names.

 2. Hopefully you remember [entropy](http://en.wikipedia.org/wiki/Entropy_(information_theory)) from our decision tree sprint.
 Write a function to calculate the entropy of each name.
-Example code on [Rosetta Code](http://rosettacode.org/wiki/Entropy#Python:_More_succinct_version)
+Example code can be found on [Rosetta Code](http://rosettacode.org/wiki/Entropy#Python:_More_succinct_version).

-3. Calculate the entropy of each domain name and add this as a column.
-Use the relative frequency of each character to calculate the entropy.
+3. Calculate the entropy of each domain name and add this as a column (use the relative frequency of each character to calculate the entropy).

 ### Visual metrics